mongodb/docs/source/reference/glossary.rst

    eventual consistency
       The :term:`consistency` condition which allows write or update operations to succeed before the data set has reached a consistent state.
-This typically applies to data sets that are replicated on multiple systems, but can also refer to the consistency of the on-disk representation of the data set.
+This typically applies to data sets replicated on multiple systems, but can also refer to the consistency of the on-disk representation of the data set.